 The best way to establish a good credit history is slowly, over time.
 Make payments on time.
 Pay off balances as you go, or at least keep them reasonably low.
 As the years go by, all your responsible behavior can help you build a good credit history.

 You say you can’t wait to get started?
-Okay, here are some things you can do right now to get smart about your credit.
+Let’s take a look at seven things you can do right now to get smart about your credit.

 Consider any fees and charges when deciding between secured cards.
 And be sure the card you choose reports your account activity to the major credit bureaus including TransUnion®.
 Not all cards do this, so you want one that highlights your great track record.

-Ask about credit where you bank, shop or get gas.
+2. Ask about credit where you bank, shop, or get gas

 If you already have a savings or checking account, your bank may approve you for a card with a low credit limit.